 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

 Ever wonder what people actually DO while camping?
-We know it’s all about sleeping in a tent, but how do campers spend their time each day?
-Maybe you are new to camping or looking for new ideas.
+We know it’s all about sleeping in a tent, but now that you are inspired to get into the great outdoors, are you left wondering how campers spend their time each day?
+Maybe you are simply looking for new ideas or are entirely new to camping.
 Either way, this list of things to do while camping will keep everyone in the family entertained and enjoying every moment in the outdoors.

 Things to Do at the Campsite